Safeguarding of children, young people and adults at risk

 Any allegation or disclosure involving a child, young person or adult at risk should be reported immediately to one of the relevant Safeguarding Officers.
-Please see the contacts tab on this site for a list of all the relevant Safeguarding Officers at Edge Hill University.
+Please see the Key Contacts at the bottom of this page for a list of all the relevant Safeguarding Officers at Edge Hill University.

 You should also complete the safeguarding incident reporting form keeping as accurate a record as possible of events or reports.
 Care must be taken, particularly in the case of disclosures, not to lead or interrogate the individual in a way that could prejudice further action by the relevant authorities.